CELEBRATING THE POWER OF CREATIVITY

 About the CREATE!
 Festival

-Presented by the Pittsburgh Technology Council in partnership with the Dollar Bank Three Rivers Arts Festival, CREATE carries on an nine year tradition celebrating the Creative Industries in Pittsburgh.
+Presented by the Pittsburgh Technology Council in partnership with Comcast and the Dollar Bank Three Rivers Arts Festival, CREATE carries on an nine year tradition celebrating the Creative Industries in Pittsburgh.
 Discover the people and projects that are leading the way in creativity and innovation!